sftpgo/docs/docs/tutorials/eventmanager-folders.md

 - Use `/inbound/*.csv` and `/inbound/*.xml` as path filters to limit the execution to these file extensions.
 - Select `sftp copy` as the action.

-That's it!
-Now upload some test files to confirm everything works as expected.
+Upload some test files to verify that the rule behaves as expected.